A double-sided game board that represents the first 12 frets of a guitar.

-The remaining 72 MUSIC CHIPS are randomly collected, letter-side-up, in six stacks of 12.
-The top six MUSIC CHIPS are selected and, if possible, placed on the board adjacent to the six chips on the board above, below, or to either side (not diagonally).
+The remaining 72 MUSIC CHIPS are randomly collected, letter-side-up, in 12 stacks of six.
+Six of the top music chips are drawn and, if possible, placed on the board adjacent to the six chips on the board above, below, or to either side (not diagonally).

 The MUSIC CHIPS that cannot be placed on the board are kept by the player for the time being.

-The player then selects from the six stacks the same number of chips that had just been placed on the board.
+The player then selects from the 12 stacks the same number of chips that had just been placed on the board from the previous draw.
 The process repeats.

 At no time can the player possess more than six MUSIC CHIPS.

-The MUSIC CHIPS are selected from the six stacks of chips in sequential order.
+The MUSIC CHIPS are selected from the 12 stacks of chips in sequential order.

 At anytime during the game the player may place the collected unused MUSIC CHIPS on the board adjacent to the other chips.

 The game is won when all 78 MUSIC CHIPS are placed on the game board.
-The game is lost when the player still has MUSIC CHIPS in his or her possession and is unable to place any more on the board adjacent to the other chips.
+The game is lost when the player has six music chips in his or her possession and is unable to place any of those chips on the board adjacent to other chips.

-One suggestion: Use the wooden music chips tray, propped up at a 45 degree angle, to hold your 6 stacks of chips as you play.
+One suggestion: Use the black plastic music chips tray, propped up at a 45 degree angle, to hold your 6 stacks of chips as you play.